Anatomy of a coalition

 typically holds ledger::read only; a cross-feed

-correlator holds one oracle handle plus one confluence
+correlator holds one oracle handle plus one composite

 Public surface summary